What type of art was created during the Bauhaus art movement?

 Bauhaus was created and popular during which years?

 1919 to 1933 is when the Bauhaus art movement was most popular.
-This movement was named after the Bauhaus art school in Germany However, there is currently a resurgence in graphic design.
+This movement was named after the Bauhaus art school in Germany.
+As of today, there is currently a Bauhaus resurgence in graphic design.

 Where was Bauhaus made and popularised?